 In most cases a high school diploma or GED s all the schooling required for acceptance into heavy equipment operator training program.
 And program graduates find that their pay as a heavy equipment operator far outstrips their previous paycheck-to-paycheck existence.

 National averages and actual wages earned will vary according to specific job and location.
-Nevertheless, those operators with the depth and breadth of knowledge and skills gained from a heavy equipment operator training program will find themselves in higher demand than their competitors, and that higher wages.
+Nevertheless, those operators with the depth and breadth of knowledge and skills gained from a heavy equipment operator training program will find themselves in higher demand than their competitors.

 In some cases, heavy equipment operators may also look forward to a wide range of employee benefits such as: